gravitational/teleport/rfd/0XYZ-nested-accesslists.md

 Errors over cycles in the heirarchy will be detected and returned at access list insertion/update time.

+### Nesting depth

 Access list heirarchys will only recurse up to 10 layers deep initially.

-Access lists will need to be allowed to have empty grants so access lists can represent only users and permisisons can be assigned purely through membership in other lists.
+## Access list reviews

 Access list periodic reviews will include in the member review page, the list of nested access lists and an indicator to suggest that its an access list not an individual member, but not the full list of users.

+## Impact on access requests

 Access request suggested reviewers will include members included in the `owner_access_lists` field.

+The suggested lists field will remain operating as it presently does, only showing the list that actually grants the resource.

+## Membership and Ownership requires

+A user in a nested access list will only become a member/owner if the user passes the respective membership/ownership requirements

+## Other considerations

+Access lists will need to be allowed to have empty grants so access lists can represent only users and permisisons can be assigned purely through membership in other lists.

 # Examples